alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 going crazy on hiring.
 I personally think I was very lucky to get a research offer.
 Google had never done an AI residency before, so it was less competitive.
-I'm not sure I would have gotten in if I applied 1 year later, and things would be very different if I had done a generic SWE job instead.
+I'm not sure I would have gotten in if I applied 1 year later, and things would be different if I had done a generic SWE job instead.
 * Researching this post has taught me that everyone's academic and industry lab experience is **wildly** different.
 My experience won't be typical because no one's